R. Tom Sawyer: Career

 In 1944 Sawyer applied for one of the first gas turbine powered locomotive patents.
 The patent was granted in 1948.

 In 1945, Sawyer published The Modern Gas Turbine which delineated the history and application of gas turbines including a description of initial testing of the Neuchâtel 4 MW gas turbine by Brown Boveri which was the first electric power industrial gas turbine.

-Sawyer worked as a technical advisor to the U.S. Army during the 1950s, where he helped develop application of gas turbines through mechanical drive to a locomotive which was the first step in applying nuclear power to military transportation.